 If the first offer is reasonable but still too low, you may want to counter with a somewhat lower amount than you asked for in your demand letter.
 If you make a reasonable counteroffer, the insurance company will be more willing to compromise.

-If you cannot arrive at a fair settlement agreement after negotiating with an insurance company, you may need to hire a car accident lawyer.
+If you fail to arrive at a fair settlement agreement after negotiating with an insurance company, you may need to hire a car accident lawyer.
 An experienced accident attorney can help you evaluate your situation and determine whether a personal injury lawsuit is necessary.

 Talk to an attorney about your car accident insurance claim

-Sutliff & Stout are experienced car accident attorneys who represent clients who have been involved in auto, motorcycle, and truck accidents in Houston and the surrounding areas.
-For a free and confidential consultation about your case, text or call (281) 853-8446 anytime, 24/7.
+Sutliff & Stout are experienced car accident attorneys who represent hurt clients who have been involved in car, motorcycle, and truck accidents in Houston and the surrounding areas.
+For a free and confidential consultation about your case, contact us at (713) 987-7111.

-Frequently Asked Questions About Negotiating An Auto Accident Settlement
+Frequently Asked Questions About Negotiating a Car Accident Settlement